 Full or Part-time Study

-Students can complete course work through either full-time or part-time studies – the choice is yours.
+Students can complete course work for a BACS degree through either full-time or part-time studies – the choice is yours.
 Given that course offerings begin in September, January and May, you can study according to the schedule that works best for you.